spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 ![aks-cluster-creation](./cluster-creation-videos/aks.mp4)

-The following steps need to be performed to provision a new AKS cluster profile:
+The following steps need to be performed to provision a new cluster:
 <br />